JarnKet/apex-grid-app/SUBMISSION_GUIDE_v1.0.2.md

 #### Privacy Practices

-Ensure the following are clearly stated:
+Ensure the following are clearly stated in your Chrome Web Store listing:

-- **Data Collection**: Location (for weather), Spotify authentication, RSS feeds
+- **Data Collection**:

+  - Location data (via ipapi.co) for weather widget personalization
+  - Spotify authentication tokens for music widget (stored locally)
+  - User-added custom RSS feed URLs
+  - Widget preferences and settings

+- **Data Usage**:

-- **Data Usage**: All data used only for widget functionality
+  - All data used exclusively for widget functionality
+  - No data is sent to external servers except for API calls to provide services
+  - No tracking or analytics of user behavior
+  - No data sharing with third parties beyond necessary API calls

+- **Data Storage**:

-- **Data Storage**: Stored locally using Chrome storage API
+  - All user data stored locally using Chrome's storage API
+  - No cloud storage or external databases used
+  - Users can clear all data by removing the extension

-- **Third-party Services**: Spotify API, Weather API, RSS feeds
+- **Third-party Services**:
+  - **Quotable.io**: Daily quotes (no personal data sent)
+  - **RSS2JSON**: RSS feed conversion (feed URLs only)
+  - **CoinGecko**: Cryptocurrency prices (no personal data sent)
+  - **Open-Meteo**: Weather data (location coordinates only)
+  - **Picsum Photos**: Background images (no personal data sent)
+  - **IPAPI.co**: Location detection (IP address only)
+  - **GitHub API**: Version checks (no personal data sent)
+  - **Spotify API**: Music playback (requires user authentication, tokens stored locally)

 #### Permissions Justification